jlivingood/IETF-L4S-Deployment/Week3-PartA.md

 ### Run the Test

 1. Have the traffic generator ready
-   * If you are running FaceTime on Mac, you can run the traffic generator on that Mac
+   * If you try FaceTime on Mac, you can run the traffic generator on that same Mac
-   * If you are running FaceTime on iPhone or iPad, you can run the graffic generator on a Windows or Mac computer on the same router with the iPhone or iPad.
+   * If you try FaceTime on iPhone or iPad, you can run the traffic generator on a Windows or Mac computer on the same router with the iPhone or iPad.
-1. Make a FaceTime call from your Apple device.
+1. Make a FaceTime call from your Apple device
    * If you have another Apple device with a different Apple ID, call that device using that Apple ID
    * Otherwise call someone
 1. During the call, run the traffic generator